slatedb/slatedb/rfcs/0004-range-queries.md

     /// returns SlateDbError::InvalidArgument if `lower_bound` is `Unbounded`
     /// returns SlateDbError::InvalidArgument if the key is comes before the
     ///  current iterator position.
-    /// returns Err(InvalidatedIterator) if the
+    /// returns Err(InvalidatedIterator) if the iterator has been invalidated
+    ///  due to an underlying error
     pub async fn seek(
         &mut self,
         lower_bound: Bound<&[u8]>